fenggo/I-ReaxFF/README.md

 2. Numpy, pip install numpy --user
 3. matplotlib, pip install matplotlib --user

-Install this package after downloading this package and run command in the shell ``` pip install . --user ```. or using a command with editable mode:
+Install this package after downloading this package and run the command in the shell in the I-ReaxFF root directory ``` pip install . --user ```. or using a command with editable mode:
 ```shell
 pip install. -e